+Half braided hairstyles are all the rage right now.
 Can’t decide whether to put your hair up or leave it down?
-Half braided hairstyles help you do away with actually having to choose either.
-These versatile looks also straddle the line between boho and fierce, depending on the weave you choose to take, making it one of the more democratic hairdos we’ve come across this year.
+Half braided hairstyles help you do away with having to choose.
+These versatile looks also straddle the line between boho and fierce, depending on the weave you choose to take, making it one of the more versatile hairdos we’ve come across.

 1. Loose Waterfall

 Gently pull fresh hair from the top with every other chain to attain that “fall” effect.
 Comb through the portion of your hair outside the braid so that the finished look is smooth and cohesive.